sofasurfa/rick-morty-fan-nextjs/README.md

  # ⭐️ Rick and Morty Fan Site (NextJS Starter Pack)
- ### 🔎 Looking for the perfect (beginner-friendly) NextJS example using the latest and greatest?
+ ### 🔎 Looking for the perfect (non-bloated) NextJS example using the latest and greatest?
  ### ***You came to the right boilerplate!***
  - React/NextJS
  - Apollo GraphQL (SSR/Suspense with [server side queries](https://www.npmjs.com/package/@apollo/experimental-nextjs-app-support))